Are you in need of some quick cash?

 - Prices can vary by company – it’s worth checking across multiple apps

-- They won’t take some books that they already have a large stock of
+- They won’t take some popular books if they already have a large stock

 This is how much I made from the last order I sent off to Ziffit a few months ago.
 It averaged less than 70p per item, but to me it was worth it to clear out a lot of items quickly and make some easy money.
 The most expensive item was a hardback book on the director Federico Fellini.
 They didn’t think much of my Simpsons DVD!

 Sell books on Amazon